dapphub/colony-review/REVIEW.md

   `tokenGrants` mapping into the `GrantClaimTotal` struct, and renaming the latter to `Grant`.
 - Dappsys components should be upgraded to their latest version.
+- Consider replacing `Ownable` with `DSAuth`, for consistency with Dappsys.
 - Solidity v0.4.15 or greater should be used to compile the production contracts, due to a bug in `delegatecall` in earlier versions.